RanningMan/devchallenges/weather-app/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv) was to build an application to complete the given user stories.

+- [x] User story: I can see city weather as default, preferably my current location
+- [] User story: I can search for city
+- [x] User story: I can see weather of today and the next 5 days
+- [x] User story: I can see the date and location of the weather
+- [x] User story: I can see according to image for each type of weather
+- [x] User story: I can see the min and max degree each day
+- [x] User story: I can see wind status and wind direction
+- [x] User story: I can see humidity percentage
+- [x] User story: I can see a visibility indicator
+- [x] User story: I can see the air pressure number
+- [] User story(optional): I can request my current location weather
+- [] User story(optional): I can convert temperature in Celcius to Fahrenheit and vice versa

 ## Acknowledgements